 Tip: Be sure to follow us on social media to be updated on opening opportunities and check your email – FIP members receive all key updates and opportunities directly in their inbox!

-FIP encourages members to contribute to global pharmacy by being actively involved in our Sections, SIGs, or joining advisory groups and committees.
+FIP encourages members to contribute to global pharmacy by being actively involved in our sections or joining working groups and committees.
 If you're interested in getting involved, please keep an eye on calls for applications.
 All open calls are shared directly with members by email!

-FIP members enjoy access to a wide range of events and online courses, including webinars, workshops, and special programmes covering key areas in pharmacy and pharmaceutical science.
-They can also access special registration rates for our congresses and events.
+FIP members enjoy access to a wide range of events and online courses, including digital events, workshops, and special programmes covering key areas in pharmacy.
+They can also access special registration rates for our congress and events.

-Yes - FIP offers several ways for members to take on leadership roles and contribute to the advancement of pharmacy worldwide.
-Individual members can join Sections and Special Interest Groups (SIGs), playing an active role in FIP’s professional and scientific development.
+Yes – FIP offers several ways for members to take on leadership roles and contribute to the advancement of pharmacy worldwide.
+Individual members can join sections, playing an active role in FIP’s professional, educational and scientific development.

-In addition, Member Organisations have voting rights at the FIP Council, helping shape the strategic direction of the federation.
+In addition, member organisations have voting rights at the FIP Council, helping to shape the strategic direction of the federation.

-All calls for nominations and leadership opportunities are shared directly with members via email - so keep an eye on your inbox to get involved!.
+All calls for nominations and leadership opportunities are shared directly with eligible members via email - so keep an eye on your inbox to get involved!

 Absolutely – FIP values the contributions of its members!
-Programmes like the ECPG Remote Volunteering Programme allow early career professionals to join cross-functional global projects.
-Find out more on the FIP ECPG Opportunities page.
-There may also be opportunities to contribute to projects by the FIP Sections, SIGs, Regional Forums or the FIP Hub.
+Programmes like the ECPG Remote Volunteering Programme allow early-career professionals to join cross-functional global projects.
+Find out more on the FIP ECPG opportunities page.
+There may also be opportunities to contribute to projects by the FIP sections, regional pharmaceutical forums or the FIP Hub.

-?
-Tip: Volunteer opportunities are shared regularly on our social media and through member emails – be sure to follow and check your inbox!
+Tip: Volunteer opportunities are shared regularly on our social media and through member emails – be sure to follow us and check your inbox!

 To ensure fairness and recognise the commitment of our long-standing members, we introduced a policy where the discounted congress rate applies only to those who have been FIP members for at least two consecutive years.
 It's our way of acknowledging and thanking the ongoing support and engagement of our dedicated members.